Recognizing mainboard components of Desktop – Part 1

 PS/2 port

-– PS/2 is the port that connects the keyboard, mouse and some other devices with the Desktop mainboard.
+– The PS/2 port is used to connect the keyboard, mouse, and other devices to the desktop motherboard.

 – Specifications: